HomeStartup InsightAgritech Startups of Indonesia 2025

 • Location: Bandung, Indonesia

 eFishery is a platform that supports fish and shrimp farmers by providing access to feed, financing and markets.
 It features an automated feeding system that can be controlled via smartphone.
 The platform also includes sensors to monitor water conditions like temperature, pH and dissolved oxygen, with data accessible through an app.
-As the first aquaculture technology startup in Asia, eFishery aims to disrupt traditional fish farming methods with innovative solutions.
-Its goal is to create a sustainable and profitable aquaculture ecosystem in Indonesia for farmers, buyers and all stakeholders involved.
+The fishery is the first aquaculture tech startup in Asia.
+It wants to change traditional fish farming by using new and innovative solutions.
+The goal is to build a sustainable and profitable fish farming system in Indonesia that benefits farmers, buyers, and everyone involved.

 Sayurbox